RaichuMathew/100-days-of-devops/Day29/notes.md

 Action: * cd ~/repo-name (Navigate to the cloned repo).

-git log --all --graph (Confirm the story/fox-and-grapes branch exists and see Sarah’s previous history).
+git log --oneline(Confirm the story/fox-and-grapes branch exists and see Sarah’s previous history).

 ## 2. Create the Pull Request (Max)
 Login to the Gitea UI to start the formal merge process.